anthonypileggi/casino/readme.md

 >
 > We got everything you want and we know your name
 >
-> We are the people that can find whatever you may need
+> We are a place where you can find whatever you may need
 >
 > And if you got no money, don't worry!
-You can play for free!
+You can play for "free"!

 Overview
 --------